 - 2 tablespoons Jamaican curry powder

-- 14 ounce can coconut milk (optional - use only chicken broth as an alternative)
+- 1 cup coconut milk (optional - use only chicken broth as an alternative, or water)

 - 1 pound yellow potatoes diced (peel if desired)